hyunjunian/Poor-Charlie-s-Almanack/en.md

 This shows how all human systems are gamed.
 Another example of not thinking through the consequences of the consequences is the standard reaction in economics to Ricardo’s law of comparative advantage giving benefit on both sides of trade.

 Ricardo came up with a wonderful, non-obvious explanation that was so powerful that people were charmed with it, and they still are because it’s a very useful idea.
 Everybody in economics understands that comparative advantage is a big deal when one considers first-order advantages in trade from the Ricardo effect.

-> *“In Portugal it is possible to produce both wine and cloth with less work than it takes in England.
-However, the relative costs of producing those two goods are different in the two countries.
-In England it is very hard to produce wine, but only moderately difficult to produce cloth.
-In Portugal both are easy to produce.
-Therefore, while it is cheaper to produce cloth in Portugal than England, it is cheaper still for Portugal to produce excess wine and trade it for English cloth.
-Conversely, England benefits from this trade because its cost for producing cloth has not changed but it can now get wine at closer to the cost of cloth.”*
->

 But suppose you’ve got a very talented ethnic group, like the Chinese, and they’re very poor, and you’re an advanced nation, and you create free trade with China, and it goes on for a long time.
 Now let’s follow second- and third-order consequences.
 You are more prosperous than you would have been if you hadn’t traded with China in terms of average wellbeing in the United States, right?
 Ricardo proved it.
 But which nation is going to be growing faster in economic terms?
 It’s obviously China.
 They’re absorbing all the modern technology of the world through this great facilitator in free trade, and, like the Asian Tigers have proved, they will get ahead fast.
 Look at Hong Kong.
 Look at Taiwan.
 Look at early Japan.

 So you start in a place where you’ve got a weak nation of a billion and a quarter people, and in the end, they’re going to be a much bigger, stronger nation than you are, maybe even having more and better atomic bombs.
 Well, Ricardo did not prove that that’s a wonderful outcome for the former leading nation.
 He didn’t try to determine second-order and higher-order effects.